|Directions, Parking, and Accommodations|

 All applicants to the MBA program must hold the equivalent of a U.S. bachelor's degree to be considered for admission.
 A three-year degree is not equivalent to the U.S. bachelor's degree.
 Neither professional designations nor work experience will count toward the fourth year of study.

 - What are the tuition and fees for the Evening MBA program?

 - What are the requirements to be considered a Georgia resident for tuition purposes?

-However, you may still be eligible for Georgia resident tuition.
 Candidates who have relocated to Georgia for full-time employment, as well as their spouses, may qualify for Georgia resident tuition through the Economic Advantage Program.
-View more information on the Out-of-State Tuition Waivers page on the Georgia Tech Catalog (under Economic Advantage).
+View more information on the out-of-state tuition waivers page on the Georgia Tech Catalog (under Economic Advantage).
 Application for the Economic Advantage Waiver should only be completed after admission.

 - Are there opportunities for financial aid or assistance?

 We award a limited number of fellowships to Evening MBA students.
-All Evening MBA admitted applicants will be considered.
-Applicants who apply by the priority deadline will receive first consideration.
+All Evening applicants who apply by the early action deadline will receive consideration.
 No additional application materials are required.

 Employer Tuition Reimbursement

 Contact your employer's human resources department for available tuition assistance programs and eligibility.